ryandaniels/ansible-role-create-users/README.md

 Note: Deleting users is not done on purpose.

+TODO: Add to Ansible Galaxy

 ## Distros tested

-* Ubuntu 18.04
-* Ubuntu 16.04 as a client.
+* Ubuntu 18.04 / 16.04 as a client.
 It should work on older versions of Ubuntu/Debian based systems.
-* CentOS 7.3
+* CentOS 7.x
 * CentOS 6.5
 * CentOS 5.9